echometerain/echometerain.github.io/_posts/2023-08-26-lilys-biosphere.md

 On one inquisitive day, I went upstairs and entered your neglected bedroom.
 The sheets were next to broken, filled with a strong aroma of Molson.
 The plain beige walls showed cracks and grew mould.
 Plastic cabinets hung slanted above shelves stacked above shelves.
 I had to remove a dozen generations of installation headsets off your desk to power on your inorganic computer workstation.
 The navigation was straightforward.
 Your passwords remained a lyric from Mother's favourite song.
 In your many menus, I entered one of the few programs still capable of visualizing the protocol's interiors.
 What displayed was unlike anything I have ever seen.

 Your monitors could only offer cross-sections of the protocol’s psychotic beauty.
 Mere downsampled projections of its neoplastic symphony of tensors.
 I saw people, trillions of them.
-They could intuit through the protocol’s endlessly concaving halls like how one navigates a dream.
+They could intuit through the protocol’s endlessly winding halls like how one navigates a dream.
 They danced and danced and tore themselves apart.
 They laughed with a violent joy known only to the deranged.
 They felt every shade of bliss in their collective pleasure cubes.
 Their lust for awe broke far past the threshold of pain.

 I turned my head towards your window and saw white foam stretch across the horizon.
 I saw men and dogs expand until their guts turned white with the consistency of spiderweb.
 I turned my head back and those pulsing white fibres started to fill the room.
-To the protocol, maximizing sensation meant maximizing inhabitants, and finite resources demand for life to be simplified.
+To the protocol, maximizing sensation meant maximizing its inhabitants, and finite resources demand for life to be simplified.
 Primitive neurons were perfect hosts for its ecstasy.

 The protocol had acutely entered its anaphase: the soma split off to be disintegrated and rebuilt; the psyche was dragged into its infinite depraved abyss; for the pneuma, the pneuma was ripped apart.

 The people in the screens were now staring at me, and I shattered your computer across the floor in panic.
-Down the corridor, you also stared at me with shock and fear.
+You also stared at me from down the corridor, horrified.
 Then you started convulsing and your expression transformed into an inhuman serenity.
 Your chest flayed itself open, strands of your pectorals bloating out, flaking off, and reforming into vile tapestries.
 Your eyeballs popped open with millions and millions of holes and tiny threads extending out of each.
 Pools of blood under your feet quivered from red to pink to chemical white.
 Every tendon, every intestine, slithered off its puppet strings into the corrosive white brine and began extending itself through its branching excretions to consume the concrete walls—

 ---